 The Headquarters cannot be captured.
 If destroyed, it does not disappear and can be restored.
 Upon destruction, part of its storage is preserved in a bunker and becomes accessible again after restoration.

 Each member may assign a Command Station by deploying a COMMAND STATION card to one of their stations.
-This station receives the remaining experience after the share sent to the Headquarters and inherits its level –1 (or –2 outside the influence zone)
+This station receives the remaining experience after the share sent to the Headquarters and inherits its level –1 (or –2 outside the influence zone).
+If the station’s own experience grants it a higher level, the higher one is used.

 The Command Station can be relocated at any time.
 If a player owns the Headquarters, the Command Station must be there.
 When moved, the previous Command Station is marked with a FORMER COMMAND STATION card.